noopman/aaworkshopattendee/module-6-microservices-architecture/Exercise1.md

 - $gameContainerUrl -  URL for your Game Container API
 - $botContainerUrl - URL for your Bot Container API

-## Step 1: Create an Azure Key Vault
+## Step 1: Create an Azure Key vault

 Choose a name for your KeyVault and follow the commands from the .ps1 file

-## Step 2: Assign Roles for Key Vault Access
+## Step 2: Assign Roles for Key vault Access

-Assign the necessary roles to allow access to the Key Vault.
+Assign the necessary roles to allow access to the Key vault.

 ### 2.1.
 Define your subscription information